vending machine business in malaysia

 I found out that there is also a type of vending machine scam in Singapore!

 Despite that, I still wanted in.
 I checked and am satisfied with the legitimacy of the vending machine company.
 But mainly I was curious about the vending machine business.
-I figured, at the very least, I can write about it (and I did).
+I figured, at the very least, I can write about it (you’re reading this).

 Part 5 – My bad experience with the vending machine supplier company

-Initially, I picked the Rent-to-Own package (later, I switched to the Guaranteed Rental Return package – more info in Part 6) and paid RM6,000 to the vending machine supplier company back in September 2020.
+Initially, back in September 2020, I picked the Rent-to-Own package and paid RM6,000 to the vending machine supplier company (later, I switched to the Guaranteed Rental Return package – more info in Part 6).
 However, my personal experience with this package was not great.

 First, I was told that all the locations shown to me during the expo were no longer available, they ‘ran out’ despite me paying the downpayment to book them.
 In short: they have pulled the classic overpromise and underdeliver tactic.